 We encourage you to explore the distinctive features of Svalbard.
 Talk to the bartender, waiter or waitress about life in Longyearbyen, spend time in our wonderful library and read up on polar literature and everyday life in the Arctic or cheer on the local children on the ski slope (but please don’t photograph people without asking!).
 We encourage you to explore the distinctive features of Svalbard.
 Talk to the bartender, waiter or waitress about life in Longyearbyen, spend time in our wonderful library and read up on polar literature and everyday life in the Arctic or cheer on the local children on the ski slope (but please don’t photograph people without asking!).

 Although the Polar Night has arrived and it’s dark in Longyearbyen, a wide range of activities awaits visitors, albeit just a bit more urban than during the spring and summer.
 We recommend visiting the Svalbard Museum!
 This is the place to immerse yourself in the history, wildlife and industry of Longyearbyen and the exciting exhibitions make it a fun place for children too!
 The gallery Nordover is also well worth a visit.
-After a visit at the gallery, why not head up up to Nybyen for a scenic walk with a delicious lunch waiting at Coal Miners’ Cabins.
+After a visit at the gallery, why not head up up to Nybyen for a scenic walk where you can spot the remains from the old mining times in the mountain sides.

 You can experience the beautiful Northern Lights here until around mid-March.
 However, they are perhaps most spectacular from November to January when it’s dark around the clock and it’s possible to experience the Northern Lights during the daytime as well.
 Join a Northern Lights excursion involving dog sledding, a wilderness evening, a snowmobile safari or snowcat.
 You don’t need to venture far before the artificial light disappears and you can experience the magnificent natural light in the sky.